gethinzhu/gethinzhu/README.md

 # Hi there, I'm Gethin Zhu 👋

-I am a **Master of Information Technology with thesis** student at UWA, specializing in Deep Learning, Computer Vision, and NLP.
+I am a **Master of Information Technology with thesis** student, specializing in Deep Learning, Computer Vision, and NLP.
 My current research focus on 3D Point Cloud Denoising, with a research paper in the submission process for a core AI conference.
 I am looking for PhD or Research Assistant opportunities.

 ### 🎓 Education & Focus